Exclusive: Micron does not believe deal with Tsinghua is possible - sources

-(Reuters) - Micron Technology Inc has told China’s Tsinghua Unigroup Ltd that its $23 billion acquisition offer is not realistic because U.S. authorities would block the deal due to national security concerns, according to people familiar with the matter.
+(Reuters) - Micron Technology Inc (MU.O) has told China’s Tsinghua Unigroup Ltd that its $23 billion (14.76 billion pounds) acquisition offer is not realistic because U.S. authorities would block the deal due to national security concerns, according to people familiar with the matter.

 The Boise, Idaho-based chipmaker’s response to Tsinghua’s overtures illustrates the hurdles the Chinese state-backed investment firm would have to overcome given the enormous dependence of modern weapons on computer chips.